jordannewport/3l-symbols/README.rst

 the modifier keys that give access to the symbol and cursor layers, so the only way to type those symbols is with the symbols layer.

-.. _'Jack Rosenthal's 3l layout`: https://github.com/jackrosenthal/threelayout
+.. _`Jack Rosenthal's 3l layout`: https://github.com/jackrosenthal/threelayout

 ``3l-symbols`` is currently implemented only for Linux and Windows.
 The Windows version is untested;
 feel free to tell me about any issues you find.